 Safety of your chicks depends on the security of the brooder.

 If you are putting the brooder outside in the garage/outhouse, it will need to be sturdier than cardboard.
 Predators such as weasels, even rats will tear a cardboard box apart.
 A wooden or metal box with a secure locking lid would be preferable.

 Some companies provide all you need for a brooder kit including drinkers and feeder, but if you aren’t going to be using this on a regular basis – save your money and improvise a little!

 By far the most used type of bedding for chicks are pine shavings.
 They are absorbent and smell nice.
 There are several different types of bedding you can use though – here are the top contenders.

 Pine shavings – as noted they smell good and are absorbent.
 They are also readily available at most feed stores and they are cheap.

 Shredded newspaper – a great recycling project!
 I have used it but found that it is not readily absorbent for the moisture created.

 Peat moss – some folks use this since it can simply be turned into the garden after use.
 It is absorbent and soft for the chicks to walk on.

 Sand – many people swear by using sand.
 It’s easy to sift the poop out and absorbs the water.
-My only concern would be does it get too hot?
+My only concern would be doing it get too hot?